lyzboy/playlist_generator/README.md

 -   Users can see information about each song like title, artist, and album for songs they queried
     -   You can also include other information – the design is up to you
 -   Users can export their custom playlist to their personal Spotify account

+## Installation

+To install this project.
+Run:

+`npm install`

+Once the node modules are installed, you can run the project with:

+`npm start`